How can I get tax advice?

 DIS staff does their best to ascertain the facts to determine tax treaty eligibility.
 If you disagree, contact the DIS to provide additional details regarding your specific situation.
 The NIH must withhold taxes as necessary under all applicable tax laws and will do so in situations where treaty exemption is not clearly evident.

-Ultimately, taxes are a personal matter between you and the U.S. Internal Revenue Service (IRS).
+U.S. Internal Revenue Service (IRS).
 Therefore, if you feel that the tax treaty benefit does apply to you, but the NIH has withheld taxes, you are welcome to file for the benefit along with your annual tax return.
 If the IRS accepts and processes the return, you will receive a refund of the taxes that were withheld by the NIH.
 However, you should be prepared to substantiate your treaty claim in the event of an audit.
 DIS is unable to assist with these claims.

 When will I receive my year-end tax earnings statement?